ElliotMoffatt/BulletHell/README.md

 # BulletHell
-This Game is created to test two different Dynamic Difficulty Adjustment Systems
+This Game is created to test two different Dynamic Difficulty Adjustment Systems.
+These systems detect how well you are playing the game and adjust certain aspects of the game to make it easier or harder for you accordingly.

 # Instructions
 Thank you for agreeing to participate in my project.
 This will take about 30 minutes.
 Here's what you need to do: